Lupus590/CARPG_-_An_RPG_Engine/notes/Magic.md

 multiple ways of casting? runes, staves

-runes and staves are foci, catalysts and/or conduites
+runes and staves are foci, catalysts and/or conduits

+everyone has some magic ability

+magic is stored in wells which fill from the environment over time.
+Emptying your well (also known as over-drawing) is usually painful and can be deadly.

 #3 types of magic?
 * inercio - energy